cdsittampalam/documentation/docs/Invite Trusted Parties.md

 ### Clear Paired Status

-To help you manage your invite list, you can clear invite entries that have been paired by double-clicking the buttons labelled **Paired**.
+If there are many invites in the list, you can manage the list to show fewer invites by clearing the paired entries.
+Double-click the button for each entry labelled **Paired**.

 ---